 In the Tabular, G20 Parkinson’s disease applies to:

 There are notations, inclusions, and exclusions that you need to review before selecting the specific code.
 These notes are critical to accurate coding.

 For example, there is an Excludes1 note at G20 that indicates if the patient has dementia with Parkinsonism, G20 may not be assigned.
 Instead, G31.83 should be reported.

-An Excludes2 note is listed for all codes in the G00-G99 range that indicates if the patient has PD and also has any of the following conditions, both conditions should be reported:
+An Excludes2 note is listed for all codes in the G00-G99 range that indicate if the patient has PD and also has any of the following conditions, both conditions should be reported: